ablacklama/Vehicle-Detection/README.md

 ### Box Coordinates
 This is where the boxes are predicted.
 Each box is represented with four numbers (x,y,width,height).
 These numbers are relative to the cell they're in and have to be scaled to be represented on the entire image.
 Once again, each cell predicts two bounding boxes so 2 boxes * 4 number per box * 49 cells = 392

-## Weights
+## Weights/Training
 I don't have a big deep learning computer so even with the tiny-YOLO I need to either use a cpu so it gets stored in RAM or use pretrained weights.
 I choose the latter.
+The weights I used are from the darknet site and are from training the model on the VOC2012 Dataset.
+This is why there are 20 classes to choose from even though we'd be happy with just a car class.

 I didn't include the weights here because github doesn't like big files, but you can download them yourself [here](https://pjreddie.com/media/files/yolo.weights)

 ## Making up for size difference
 The model i'm using is trained to recognize objects that are generally much closer (and thus bigger) than the cars i'm trying to detect, so I had to work around it.
 Along with running YOLO on the whole image, I also ran it on subsections.
 The fixesd subsection was zoomed in on the highway ahead to try to get farther cars.
 But I also kept track of where detected cars were and tried to find them in a zoomed in image of that position again in the next few frames.
 This also made up for some of the performace loss i got from using tiny-yolo vs the full model.